klogg/fl2000_drm/README.md

 # Linux kernel FL2000DX/IT66121FN dongle DRM driver

-Clean re-implementation of FrescoLogic FL2000DX DRM driver and ITE Tech IT66121F driver, allowing to enable full display controller capabilities for [USB-to-HDMI dongle based on such chips](https://www.aliexpress.com/item/HD-1080P-USB-3-0-To-HDMI-External-Video-Graphic-Card-Multi-Display-Cable-Adapter-Converter/32808836824.html?spm=a2g0s.9042311.0.0.4a9f4c4dow19O6) in Linux
+Clean re-implementation of FrescoLogic FL2000DX DRM driver and ITE Tech IT66121F driver, allowing to enable full display controller capabilities for [USB-to-HDMI dongles](https://www.aliexpress.com/item/HD-1080P-USB-3-0-To-HDMI-External-Video-Graphic-Card-Multi-Display-Cable-Adapter-Converter/32808836824.html?spm=a2g0s.9042311.0.0.4a9f4c4dow19O6) based on such chips in Linux

 ## FL2000DX
 The FL2000DX is Fresco Logic’s USB 3.0 Display device controller.
 It integrates Fresco Logic’s display transfer engine, USB 3.0 device controller, USB 3.0 transceiver, and a VGA (D-Sub) DAC.
 Fresco Logic’s display transfer engine is designed with Fresco Logic’s proprietary architecture and processes the video stream optimally for USB 3.0 bandwidth.
 The high performance video DAC provides clear and crisp display quality, and supports full HD (1920×1080) resolution.
 The integrated USB 3.0 device controller and transceiver were developed in conjunction with the de-facto standard Fresco USB 3.0 host controllers, which ensures the best performance and compatibility.